yunuskiran/CleanCodeTemplate/CONTRIBUTING.md

 ## License

+By contributing your code, you agree to license your contribution under the terms of the [MIT License](https://github.com/yunuskiran/CleanCodeTemplate/blob/main/LICENSE) used in this project.

 If you have any questions or need further assistance, feel free to reach out to the project maintainers or refer to the [README](README.md) file.

 We appreciate your contribution and look forward to your pull requests!